 Emotional Intelligence (EI) has been a mainstream topic for more than two decades thanks to the work of Daniel Goleman and his book Emotional Intelligence.
-The book focuses on the role that emotions play in thought, decision making, and individual success, and that this role is much greater than most people realise.
-In fact, research has found that there is a positive link between EI and psychological wellbeing.
+The book focuses on the role that emotions play in thought, decision making, and individual success, and also takes into consideration emotional intelligence at work.
+Research has found that there is a positive link between EI and psychological wellbeing.
 Specifically, self‐esteem, life satisfaction, and self‐acceptance are greatest in individuals who have high levels of EI.

 The business case for fostering more EI in the workplace is clear, however EI is not easy to develop because it is linked to psychological and neural pathways.
-It takes a long-term, concerted effort to change ingrained habits of social interaction and emotional self-control.
 For an organisation to influence the EI of its employees, it needs to provide:

 When an organisations’ employees understand what emotional intelligence is and how it can play a role in their professional and personal success, they will be more interested in engaging in learning and training.
 An organisation can provide learning opportunities through self-guided resources, external EI experts, or EI assessments.